 - The vendor does not report updates and troubles to the customer (while it’s better to discuss all issues before they snowball).

 - Managers do not inform their teams about requirement updates.

 It’s important to keep the balance between too little and too much communication.
 Too much communication hardly contributes to a project success – it just eats up productive time.

 The reasons for IT project failures are wide and varied: insufficient planning, underestimated complexity, unqualified project participants, unsuitable tools, banal irresponsibility and more.
 The earlier you identify and admit that something goes (or can go) wrong, the more chances you have to save time, money and reputation and deliver the required solution.

-In this respect, it can be useful to get fresh outside perspective and additional project planning and management support (for example, with the help of IT consulting services).
+In this respect, it can be useful to get fresh outside perspective and additional project planning and management support (for example, with the help of IT project management consulting).
 You can also pick up some interesting ideas from project management books and articles, but efficient IT project management is far beyond the theory.
 Success comes with the years of practice and right conclusions taken from previous IT project failures.

 Never stop learning: IT project management never stops teaching.